-Engine oil is identified by its quality and also its viscosity.
+Engine oil is identified by its quality and its viscosity.
 Quality is more important than viscosity when selecting which engine oil to use.
+The oil quality ensures e.g. engine cleanliness, wear protection and oil aging control, whereas viscosity grade gives information on the oil's thickness over a temperature range.